"Changing your words changes your thoughts, ultimately changing your life!"

 powerful technique to build self-esteem lies in self-compassion.
 This technique

-refers to treating ourselves with the same kindness and understanding we extend
+refers to treating yourself with the same kindness and understanding you extend

-to others - particularly during a catastrophe or in other words when things don't
+to others - particularly during a difficult time or in other words when things don't

 go as planned.

-Learning to embrace Authentic Living involves aligning your actions with
+Learn to live authentically.
+To embrace authentic living involves aligning your actions with

 your genuine values and desires.
-You can compare it to the continual approval-seeking
+The other side of it is the continual approval-seeking

 behavior that can lead to emotional instability.

-Consider this, academic competence and professional achievements shouldn't singularly define your self-worth.
+Consider this, academic ability and professional achievements shouldn't define your self-worth by themselves.
 Broadening your horizons and embracing other interpersonal skills will lead to nurturing a more rounded sense of self-worth.

 It's like rolling a small snowball down a hill, it gradually grows in size and builds momentum.
 You want to change your brain's negative self-talk to positive supportive self-talk.